The Big Four Economic Indicators: September Nonfarm Employment

 The chart below measures the size of the revisions from the initial estimate to the latest employment report.

 The Problem of Population Growth

 Another problem with the Nonfarm Employment data is that it isn't adjusted for population growth, which reduces its usefulness in illustrating secular trends.
 The chart below incorporates a population adjustment by dividing the Nonfarm Employment (FRED series PAYEMS) by the Civilian Labor Force Age 16 and Over (FRED series CLF16OV).
 We've added a couple of trend lines and a callout — not to suggest a forecast but rather to highlight the potential impact of a near-term business-cycle downturn.
-Note also that the current level is about where we were at the end of 1997.
-The interim peak was in May of this year.
+Note also that the current level is about where we were at in early 1998.

 The Generic Big Four

 The chart and table below illustrate the performance of the generic Big Four with an overlay of a simple average of the four since the end of the Great Recession.
 The data points show the cumulative percent change from a zero starting point for June 2009.

 The US economy has been slow in recovering from the Great Recession, and the overall picture has been a mixed bag for well over a year and counting, though May and July are the first months in over a year with all positive contributions.
 Employment and Income have been relatively strong.
 Real Retail Sales have been showing signs of improvement over the past handful of months.
 Industrial Production has essentially been in a recession.